A concise history of bridging loans

 2020's

 It should be noted that because most major banks do not offer bridging loans, drawing meaningful comparisons between whether a bridging loan from a specialist lender is more expensive than bank finance isn't possible.
-When reviewing the general banking products on offer by the major banks however, its notable that the average interest rate for any loan product appears to be a minimum of 5.14% (08.06.23).
+When reviewing the general banking products on offer by the major banks, however, it's notable that the average interest rate for any loan product appears to be a minimum of 5.14% (08.06.23).

 The future of bridging finance

 The bridging finance space is maturing in the UK.
-Borrowers choose bridging finance to either help them save money or make money through opportunistic property investment.
+Borrowers choose bridging finance to help them save or make money through opportunistic property investment.
 Lenders also like bridging finance as they receive a higher return than other forms of lending.

-No doubt there will be several interesting news headlines in 2023 detailing mergers and acquisitions of lenders and brokers, new lenders coming into the market just as quickly as other lenders are exiting.
+No doubt there will be several interesting news headlines in 2024 detailing mergers and acquisitions of lenders and brokers, new lenders coming into the market just as quickly as other lenders are exiting.

 Final thoughts

 By recognising bridging finance's invaluable contribution to the UK economy, businesses can confidently take advantage of this vital form of lending.
-With a greater understanding of bridging finance's history and purpose, businesses can confidently make use of this unique form of financing to their advantage.
+With a greater understanding of bridging finance's history and purpose, businesses can confidently use this unique form of financing to their advantage.

 We use cookies.
 By using the website you agree with our use of cookies.
 For more information, please read our privacy policy.